 The term mugshot comes from the word “mug” which is a slang term for face used back in the 1800s.
 That is when photography was invented, and the first policemen started using mugshots.
 The process was perfected by a French policeman named Alphonse Bertillon.
 Since then, all law enforcement agencies use mugshots in their booking process after an arrest and on wanted posters.
 They are useful in helping to identify criminals and help find fugitives by showing the public what he or she looks like.

 As part of the arrest process, suspects are booked into the criminal justice system.
 The process usually takes a few hours and consists of:

 Depending on the circumstances, the suspect will remain in jail until they can see the judge and charges are dropped, bail or bond is paid, or they will stay in jail until their trial.

 The crime rate has decreased over the past decade in Nebraska, going from 4,400 crimes in 2006 to 3,124 by 1% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-In Nebraska, any peace officer has the power to arrest.
-A peace officer is defined as “any town marshal, chief of police, local police officer, sheriff, or deputy sheriff, the Superintendent of Law Enforcement and Public Safety, or any officer of the Nebraska State Patrol and shall also include members of the National Guard.”
-Private citizens also have the right to arrest someone in Nebraska if they have reasonable cause to believe they committed a crime.
+In NB, any peace officer has the power to arrest.
+A peace officer is defined as “any town marshal, chief of police, local police officer, sheriff, or deputy sheriff, the Superintendent of Law Enforcement and Public Safety, or any officer of the State Patrol and shall also include members of the National Guard.”
+Private citizens also have the right to arrest someone in NB if they have reasonable cause to believe they committed a crime.

 The largest percentage of violent crime victims were 10-19.